otuncelli/turkish-stemmer-python/README.md

 ## License

-turkishstemmer-python is licensed under the Apache Software License, Version 2.0.
+turkish-stemmer-python is licensed under the Apache Software License, Version 2.0.